-Trump Says He'll Nominate William Barr To Return As Attorney General
+Trump Picks William Barr, Attorney General Under H.W.
+Bush, To Return To DOJ Helm

 The largest source of friction in Sessions' relationship with Trump was his decision to recuse himself from the Russia investigation — a move that Trump viewed as a betrayal.

-Depending on how long his Senate confirmation takes, Barr would likely oversee special counsel Robert Mueller's probe into possible ties between the Trump campaign and Russia intervention.
+Depending on how long his Senate confirmation takes, Barr would likely oversee special counsel Robert Mueller's probe into possible ties between the Trump campaign and Russian intervention in the 2016 election.

 Barr added that he "would have liked to see him have more balance on this group."